-Questions regarding Marsh’s privacy practices should be directed to Marsh’s Data Protection Officer using the contact details in the Questions, Requests or Complaints section below.
+Questions regarding Marsh Ireland’s privacy practices should be directed to the Data Protection Officer using the contact details in the Questions, Requests or Complaints section below.

-Under certain conditions, individuals have the right to request Marsh to*:
+Under certain conditions, individuals have the right to request that Marsh Ireland:

 - provide further details on how we use and process their Personal Data;

 - provide a copy of the Personal Data we maintain about the individual;